AfuneFreddy/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- function that prints a triangle
+function that prints an integer.